HyprCandy/UltraCandy/README.md

 Chat on [Discord](https://discordapp.com/users/1022924035987878022) /
 Chat on [Reddit](https://www.reddit.com/u/I-miruka/s/TOeCgRpby6)

 Since I'm an aeronautics graduate and not a programmer it took me ages to learn how to set up everything during my free time before creating this repo.
-It was stressful abut worthwhile in the end.
+It was stressful but worthwhile in the end.
 Anyway checkout the little showcase below:

 ## Some System Colors (There's more beyond these as well)